SleepDeprived3/Bias-in-Emotion-Recognition/data/README.md

 We have decided to include all of the data from these datasets.
 While we initially considered excluding Crema-D data that did not include a marked emotion strength, we determined that all emotion examples (regardless of strength) were necessary in order to create a strong emotion classifier.

-While we have not created any new variable yet, a variable we expect to make in the future is the

 -----

 # Codebook